CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -Instrument
-Instrument name used to collect measurements for the query.
+Instrument name for measurement collection in the query.

 ```yaml
 Type: string